Skip to Main Content

 In-text citations (or parenthetical citations) point your reader to specific entries on the Works Cited page.
 They usually include the author or source name and the page number, when relevant.
 In-text citations are used whenever you quote, paraphrase, or summarize information from a source.
 You can cite references either within the text, or at the end of a sentence:

-In-text citation at the end of a sentence:
+In-Text Citation at the End of a Sentence:

 Some researchers strongly dispute the Committee's conclusion (Smith and Jones 10).

-Author name as part of a sentence:
+Author Name as Part of a Sentence:

 Smith and Jones dispute the Committee’s conclusion (10).